upadhyaypriyanshu/upadhyaypriyanshu/README.md

 - 👋 Hi, I’m @upadhyaypriyanshu
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Python Developement
-- 🌱 I’m currently learning Machine learning Traine
+- 🌱 I’m currently learning Django Rest Framework
 - 💞️ I’m looking to collaborate on Hacker Rank and Hacker Earth
 - 📫 How to reach me By social Networks
 - 😄 Pronouns: Priyanshu